Bard Sage Abilities

 - Puppeteering (sage study): the practice of making a puppet appear alive, through various applications of strings, hands, the control of the space in which the puppet appears, diversion and mastery of the puppet’s movement.

-The use of plant or animal fibres to construct everyday and ornamental clothing or arts.
+Textiles includes the use of plant or animal fibres to construct everyday and ornamental clothing or arts.
 Includes multiple techniques used to embellish or decorate textiles, including dyeing, printing, knitting, tailoring, hooking and more.

 - Cloth & Materials (sage study): a thorough study of fibres and the cloth making process, from cultivation and care of plants and animals through the fulling and weaving of the cloth itself.